-(The progress of one’s own language is the key to all progress.
+(The progress of one’s language is the key to all progress.
 Without the proper knowledge of one’s mother tongue, one cannot feel expressed)

-If you can’t respect your own language – the language that you have inherited from your forefathers, then it’s no use learning any other language.
-It’s not a question of sounding civilized and ‘padha-likha’ (educated), but rather a question of honouring the very blood running through your veins.
+If you can’t respect your language – the language that you have inherited from your forefathers, then it’s no use learning any other language.
+It’s not about appearing civilised and ‘padha-likha’ (educated), but rather a question of honouring the very blood running through your veins.

 Now, don’t even think of learning Khadi Boli by watching movies, especially ‘Omkara’ – the movie by Mr Vishal Bhardwaj, who claimed that the language used in the movie was Khadi Boli.
 Otherwise, you’ll end up learning some imaginary language, which is anything but Khadi Boli.

 I was sick and tired of ignorant and misinformed people terming some imaginary language as Khadi Boli.
 I tried finding some authentic documentation about the same on the internet but…nothing.

-Can you believe that Khadi Boli dialect which has given birth to today’s modern or standard Hindi is so goddamn ‘unknown’ that people can’t recognize it from other languages?
+Can you believe that Khadi Boli dialect which has given birth to today’s modern or standard Hindi is so goddamn ‘unknown’ that people can’t recognise it from other languages?

 As I see it, it’s a sign of low self-esteem of native speakers of Khadi Boli.
-And the way some of us try to hide the fact that we’re the native speakers of one of the richest languages in the world is shameful (at least to me).
+And the way some of us try to hide the fact that we’re the native speakers of one of the richest and colourful languages in the world is shameful (at least to me).

 There’s no Khadi Boli dictionary available on the internet, not that I know of.